-The triple net lease offers constant revenue but in case the property prices increase the investor faces a loss as he cannot hike the rent midway.
+It offers constant revenue but in case the property prices increase the investor faces a loss as he cannot hike the rent midway.

 It is the responsibility of the lessee to pay operational expenses and this case a serious dent in their profits.

-4. Risk of unfixed costs
+4. Risk of unfixed cost

 If the insurance or property taxes increase the operating expenses from a lessee’s viewpoint will also increase.
 Even sudden unexpected costs will prove .disadvantageous for him.

-5. Negative publicity
+5. Negative publicity in lease

 If the lessee suffers from a negative brand image or publicity it will also have an indirect impact on the landlord as he will become guilty by association and this can reduce his bargaining power.

-6. Fall behind on tax and insurance
+6. Fall behind on tax

 If a lessee falls behind on tax and insurance payments this increases the vulnerability of the landlord.